Special Report: Can We Replace Foam Insulation?

 With all that in its favor, it would take some effort to find a contemporary, high-performance building that doesn’t incorporate foam insulation into key parts of its assembly.
 But a dark side to foam has come into focus over the last decade.
-To name a few issues, its, its , it is , and it is highly flammable, even with those chemical additives.
+To name a few issues, its manufacturing process can be polluting, its global warming impact can be stratospheric, it is laden with toxic flame retardants, and it is highly flammable, even with those chemical additives.

-While there are movesas well as to clean up foam, some projects aren’t waiting for that: they’re designing and building without foam wherever possible, looking to mineral wool, cellulose, cellular glass, cork, aerogel, and other products to provide high performance with what they perceive to be fewer environmental and health tradeoffs.
+While there are moves outside the industry as well as within it to clean up foam, some projects aren’t waiting for that: they’re designing and building without foam wherever possible, looking to mineral wool, cellulose, cellular glass, cork, aerogel, and other products to provide high performance with what they perceive to be fewer environmental and health tradeoffs.
 After talking with numerousprofessionals who have worked to avoid foam insulation, here are the war stories that we heard, along with our research on cutting-edge insulation materials.

-With thethat might have helped reduce the toxic burden of foam insulation, there is clearly resistance to change within the plastics industry.
-On the other hand, numerous designers and builders who are riding an industry wave of and are working hard to avoid foam.
+With the 2013 defeat of a code proposal that might have helped reduce the toxic burden of foam insulation, there is clearly resistance to change within the plastics industry.
+On the other hand, numerous designers and builders who are riding an industry wave of transparency and safer chemistry are working hard to avoid foam.

 Larry Strain, FAIA, of Siegel and Strain Architects, has been active in a coalition dubbed Safer Insulation since the flame retardant issue came into focus.
 “Even before the flame retardants came up, I didn’t like it, with the life cycle and the other toxic chemicals, and what happens when it burns,” he says.
 “Unfortunately,” he adds, “foam works so well for what it does that it’s really hard to replace it.
 We’re still using it, which is why we are in the fight to make it better.”